nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

     :end-before: matter_door_lock_sample_test_mode_end

 Using the test mode allows you to control the light bulb remotely without using a smartphone compatible with Android.
-The light bulb device programmed with this sample can be used with the light switch device programmed with the :ref:`Matter light switch <matter_light_switch_sample>` sample to create a simplified Thread network.
+You can use the light bulb device programmed with this sample together with a light switch device programmed with the :ref:`Matter light switch <matter_light_switch_sample>` sample to create a simplified Thread network.

 Configuration
 *************